BrakeLightBoy/Dentistimo-Documentation/README.md

 MQTT - https://mosquitto.org/download/

-After this is installed and setup on your computer, it is important to make sure that all the dependencies are installed on both the front-end and back-end:
+After this is installed and setup on your computer, it is important to make sure that all the dependencies are installed:
-1. Open a terminal tab (either Command Prompt for Windows or Terminal for Mac)
+1. Open a terminal tab (either Command Prompt for Windows or Terminal for Mac) at the root folder for all of the components (Client, Account-Manager, Booking-Manager and Clinic-Tracker)
-2. For both the client and server folder directory install the dependencies (through the command 'npm install')
+2. Install the dependencies (through the command 'npm install')

 For the backend to run you will need to make some changes to your mosquitto.conf file: